macobo/TurtleSnap/README.md

 ## Usage

-Type `python snapshot -h` for exact instructions.
+Type `python snapshot.py -h` for explanation of flags.

 Let's take a picture of a turtle program which draws two sine graphs.